St. Brendan's Hospital, Dublin: History

 In 1810, the governors of the Dublin House of Industry, together with the physician Andrew Jackson, succeeded in gaining a grant from the government to establish a separate asylum from the House of Industry.
 It was built on a site adjacent to the House of Industry and officially opened as the Richmond Lunatic Asylum in 1815, although it had received its first patients from the lunatic wards of the House of Industry in the previous year.
 It was named after Charles Lennox, 4th Duke of Richmond, Lord Lieutenant of Ireland.
 Initially, it was established as a national asylum to receive curable lunatics from throughout the island of Ireland.
-The facility joined the state system as a "district asylum", as defined in the Lunacy (Ireland) Act 1821, in 1830.
+The facility joined the state system as a "district asylum", as defined in the Lunacy (Ireland) Act 1821, in 1830, following the passing of the Richmond Lunatic Asylum Act 1830 (11 Geo.
+4 & 1 Will.
+4. c.
+22).
 Thereafter it was renamed the Richmond District Lunatic Asylum and its catchment area was defined as the city and county of Dublin, the counties of Wicklow, Louth, Meath, and the town of Drogheda.

 In the latter years of the First World War, a facility known as the Richmond War Hospital was established in the grounds of the hospital.
 The War Office closed the war hospital in winter 1919.
 The main facility became the Grangegorman Mental Hospital in 1925 and St. Brendan's Hospital in 1958.

 After the introduction of deinstitutionalisation in the late 1980s the hospital went into a period of decline.
-In the 2008 Report of the Inspector of Mental Health Services it was recommended that acute admissions to the secure units 3A and 3B should cease due to their unsuitability and all admissions should be redirected to the new purpose built unit at Connolly Hospital.
+In the 2008 Report of the Inspector of Mental Health Services it was recommended that acute admissions to the secure units 3A and 3B should cease due to their unsuitability and all admissions should be redirected to the new purpose-built unit at Connolly Hospital.
 In June 2010, the Mental Health Commission instructed the hospital to stop the admission of acute patients on account of the "entirely unacceptable and inhumane conditions".
 After many of the patients had been transferred to Connolly Hospital, the older facilities at St Brendan's Hospital were retired in November 2010.

 As part of the Grangegorman Development Plan, where a large portion of the site of the old hospital will be used to develop the new Technological University Dublin campus, new modern psychiatric facilities were developed.
-A new state of the art "Phoenix Care Centre", comprising 54 bedrooms and ensuites, recreational rooms, clinical rooms, administration areas, seclusion rooms and therapy gardens, opened in March 2013.
+A new state-of-the-art "Phoenix Care Centre", comprising 54 bedrooms and ensuites, recreational rooms, clinical rooms, administration areas, seclusion rooms and therapy gardens, opened in March 2013.